emiralpduman/Patika.Dev-Swift-Bootcamp---HW3/README.md

 # iTunes Client App

-An app to show user the various categories of iTunes API, such as; Movies, Music, Software, Ebooks and Podcast.
+An app to show user the various categories of iTunes API, such as; Movies, Musics, Softwares, E-Books and Podcasts.

 ###### Assignment given in Patika.dev iOS Swift Bootcamp